reflex-media/serverless-templates/api/README.md

 ```
 Refer to `src/app/handlers/services/ping.js` for usage.

+You may also import other ready-made middlewares from the [Middy repository](https://www.npmjs.com/package/middy#available-middlewares).

+### Custom Middlewares

+You can write your own middleware with [Middy](https://www.npmjs.com/package/middy#writing-a-middleware).

 ## Error Handling

-It is recommended to always throw an Error instead of returning an error as a normal response.
+It is recommended to always throw an Error as an exception instead of returning just and error message.
 You may create your own Error Class within the `src/app/errors/` directory.

 Refer to the sample `ValidationError.js` class provided.

-Refer to `src/app/errors/ValidationError.js` for usage.